Need help signing in?

 If you’re behind an authenticated proxy, you’ll need to provide proxy authentication information, as follows.

-From the My info screen, tap More (…), tap Settings, and then tap Proxy setting and enter your proxy settings.
+From the Sign-in screen, tap Show Advanced Option, the icon on the bottom left, and then tap HTTP Proxy to enter your proxy settings.

-I’m trying to sign in on Lync 2010 server but I have the Lync 2013 app installed
+I’m trying to sign in to Lync Server 2010 but I have the Lync 2013 app installed

-How long do I stay signed in on Lync app for Windows Phone?
+How long do I stay signed in on Skype for Business (Lync) app for Android?

-Once you’re signed in you’ll remain signed in as long as there is connectivity.
+Once you’re signed in you’ll remain signed in while as long as there is connectivity.
+If connectivity is lost for 30 or more minutes, you’ll be signed out.
 If you have connectivity but haven’t used the application for 10 days, you’ll be signed out.